mo7amedElfadil/bidOps/docs/ingest.md

 | PATCH | `/tenders/:id` | Update tender record |
 | DELETE | `/tenders/:id` | Delete tender record |
 | POST | `/tenders/:id/promote` | Promote tender to Opportunity |

+### Available tender collection behavior

+- The Monaqasat available-tender adapter now scans `AvailableMinistriesTenders/{page}` sequentially, matching the award collector's paging strategy.
+It increments the page number until it reaches the requested `fromDate` window or the configurable page cap.
+- Date filtering uses `MONAQASAT_TENDER_FROM_DATE`/`MONAQASAT_TENDER_TO_DATE` (YYYY-MM-DD).
+The collector filters each card as it goes and stops when earlier pages fall entirely before `fromDate`, so runs stay efficient while still honoring the date window passed from the UI.
+- Use `MONAQASAT_TENDER_MAX_PAGES` (default `10`) to bound how many pages are fetched per run, preventing runaway scraping while still covering the window that executives typically request.

 ### Curated Events